Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Research Methodology

-This section presents an overview of the selected literature and introduces the taxonomy used to structure the analysis.
-As shown in Figure~\ref{fig:study-design2}, the number of publications related to neuromorphic security has increased steadily between 2014 and 2025, with marked growth in recent years.
-This trend reflects a growing awareness of the security implications of emerging computing paradigms and motivates the need for a systematic study of their vulnerabilities and countermeasures.

-To ensure consistency in the analysis, the selected articles were organized according to the survey taxonomy, which was designed to align with the previously defined research questions.
-Each article was manually mapped to one or more relevant sections and subsections, based on its focus on specific attack vectors, defensive mechanisms, or architectural features.
+To ensure consistency in the analysis, the selected articles were organized according to the analytical framework proposed, which was designed to align with the previously defined research questions.
+Each article was manually mapped to one or more relevant sections and subsections, based on its focus on attack mechanisms, defensive strategies, validation settings, or security-enabling architectural features.
 This categorization enables a systematic and focused examination of the literature, facilitating clearer comparisons and thematic insights.

-The hierarchical structure of the taxonomy is illustrated in Figure~\ref{fig:neuromorphic_security_map}, showing its division into topic areas and the counts of articles.
-It was derived directly from the data of reviewed articles, rather than from preexisting frameworks, making it specific to neuromorphic security research.
-A distinctive aspect of this classification is that side-channel and fault injection attacks appear in both hardware- and software-related branches.
-This overlap reflects the dual nature of these threats.
-While studies categorized in the hardware domain primarily focus on physical mechanisms of information leakage or fault induction (e.g., power traces, electromagnetic emissions, or laser-induced faults), those assigned to the software domain analyze how these attacks affect neural models or learning behavior (e.g., spiking activity distortion or weight manipulation).
+The hierarchical structure of the literature classification is illustrated in Figure~\ref{fig:neuromorphic_security_map}, showing its division into topic areas and the number of articles assigned to each category.
+To avoid conflating different dimensions, the classification distinguishes between the attack mechanism, the target layer, the exploited property, and the validation setting.
+For example, side-channel and fault-injection attacks are treated as attack mechanisms, while their impact may be analyzed at the device, circuit, architecture, or model level depending on the study.
+While studies categorized in the hardware domain primarily focus on physical mechanisms of information leakage or fault injection (e.g., power traces, electromagnetic emissions, or laser-induced faults), those assigned to the software domain analyze how these attacks affect neural models or learning behavior (e.g., spiking activity distortion or weight manipulation).
 This distinction was intentionally adopted to encompass both perspectives.